ankit77048/JS/README.md

-# JS
+# Java Script
-Js with chai and code
+Java Script with chai and code